-Economic opportunities for the Tseshaht and Hupacasath First Nations are expected subject to negotiated agreement.
-Opportunities for directed harvest are not anticipated in 2020 based on the pre-season forecast.
+Economic opportunities for the Tseshaht and Hupacasath First Nations are expected with agreements in place for both Nations for the 2021 season.
+Opportunities for directed harvest are anticipated.
 Economic opportunity fisheries will be conducted under agreements that specify provisions for planning fisheries, allocations, catch reporting requirements as well as roles and responsibilities regarding the management of the fishery.
 These fisheries will be conducted separately from FSC fisheries, under the same harvest decision guidelines as the commercial fishery and fish harvested have been off-set with licences voluntarily relinquished from the commercial fishery.
 Communal licences are issued weekly to both the Tseshaht and Hupacasath First Nations following the development of an Annual Harvest Plan and through the in-season decision-making process.

 The Tseshaht and Hupacasath First Nations share an allocation of Somass Sockeye for economic opportunity (EO) fisheries as defined in the Tsu-mu-ass Fishery Agreement.
 There are two distinct types of fisheries that operate.
-The first provides for designated communal fishing days, when harvest occurs through a collective effort such as using a drag seine net off one vessel at the Papermill Dam site in the lower Somass River.
+The first provides for designated communal fishing days, when harvest occurs through a collective effort such as using a drag seine net off one vessel at the Paper Mill Dam site in the lower Somass River.
 The harvest is distributed among members of the Nations.
 The second type of fishery is a traditional, artisanal net fishery.
 Typically, harvest occurs from relatively small vessels using gill nets.
 However, the bands may also designate vessels operated by non-members (e.g. commercial vessels) to fish on behalf of the nation.
 These vessels require a separate licence.